The Love-Hate Relationship with AI: Working With AI

 Navigating the Love-Hate Relationship with AI

-• Reskilling Programs: Employers can invest in training programs that help workers transition from roles that are being automated to more strategic, creative, or technical positions.
+• Reskilling Programs: Employers can transition workers from automated roles to creative, technical, or strategic positions.

-• Continuous Learning: Encouraging lifelong learning and providing access to courses on AI-related technologies will help workers remain competitive and relevant in an evolving job market.
+• Continuous Learning: Providing courses on AI technologies ensures workers remain competitive in the evolving job market.

 Prioritizing Human-Centered AI